kaveribhalerao/AI-Mock-Interview/README.md

 Customizable Question Sets: Users can choose the domain or industry for which they want to simulate the interview (e.g., Software Engineering, Marketing, Data Science).
 Speech-to-Text Integration: Allows users to speak their responses, with the AI transcribing and analyzing them.
 Confidence Assessment: Provides a confidence score based on the structure, tone, and content of the responses.
-Question Difficulty Adjustment: The AI adjusts the difficulty of questions based on the user's progress.
+Question Difficulty Adjustment: The AI adjusts the difficulty of questions based on the user's progress